vestrel00/contacts-android/docs/customdata/query-custom-data.md

 .where { Handle startsWith "h" }
 ```

-The `BroadQuery` API provides a `whereAnyContactDataPartiallyMatches` function that NOT support
+The `BroadQuery` API provides a `wherePartiallyMatches` function that NOT support matching custom
-matching custom data.
+data.
 Only native data are included in the matching process.

 The `ProfileQuery` API does not provide a where function as there can only be one profile Contact
 per device.